uzzal-mondal/Java-BasicOOPProblemSolving/README.md

 Varibale and Data Type

-Variable -  চলক
+Variable -
-1.	যার মধ্য়ে আমর ক ান ক ছু জমা  ধ্র রাখধ্ে পাকর ।  num1- variable ,  20 is value
+1.if any data storage to including  value, this call variable.   num1- variable ,  20 is value

 2. Variable write to rules:
 3. Variable write to rules: